Rabun0510/Getdata012-project/README.md

 ##Project description

-The goal of this project was to use the priciples tought during this lecture to clean up the supplied dataset.
+The goal of this project was to use the principles taught during this lecture to clean up the supplied dataset.

 ##Dataset description